oa-labs/arc-ai-digital-ocean/bots/outline/README.md

 ## License

-Part of the ArcAI Ocean monorepo.
+Part of the ArcAI  monorepo.